primecoder/VisionML-Simplified/README.md

 ![ML Create](docs/res/mlcreate-preview.gif)

+The final step for this section is to produce a ML model that we can use in our code in the next section.

 Select on the Output tab, and click 'Get' to export as `.mlmodel` file.
 Give it any name.
 Note that this name will be used as a class name for our ML classifier during our coding phase.

 ![ML Create](docs/res/mlcreate-05.png)